Handball in India: South Asian Games

 Indian men's handball team is the second best team of Asian Games, after Pakistan.
 Men's team debuted in 2010 and won silver medal, losing to Pakistan in the final by 37–31.
 In the 2016 edition, India got their revenge when they hosted the event in Guwahati, narrowly defeating Pakistan by 32–31.
 In the 2019 edition, Pakistan dethroned India beating them in Kathmandu by 30–29.

-Indian women's handball team is the best team of South Asia, winning both editions of the South Asian Games in 2016 and 2019, defeating Bangladesh and hosts Nepal respectively.
+Indian women's handball team is the best team of South Asia, winning editions in 2016 and 2019, defeating Bangladesh and hosts Nepal respectively.